 2. Background

-The reliable operation of the AIES requires that adequate generating capacity is available at all times to maintain scheduled frequency and avoid loss of firm load.
+The reliable operation of the Alberta Interconnected Electric System (AIES) requires that adequate generating capacity is available at all times to maintain scheduled frequency and avoid loss of firm load.
 The System Controller must promptly take remedial action to deal with any potential supply shortfall conditions which jeopardize secure and reliable operations.

 3. Guidelines

-The Pool Rules and Transmission Administrator Operating Policies OP 107 and OP 504 are the framework for these procedures.
+The Pool Rules and Transmission Administrator Operating Policy OP 107 are the framework for these procedures.

-Pool Operating Procedure 802 provides instructions on issuing notifications and alerts which will result if firm load is to be used as part of the operating reserve.
+Pool Operating Procedure 802 provides instructions on issuing alerts which will result if firm load is to be used as part of the operating reserve.

-The System Controller will maintain the required amount of regulating reserves during a supply shortfall event.
+The System Controller will maintain the required amount of regulating reserves (refer to POP 401) during a supply shortfall event.

+A provider who voluntarily curtails load or supplies energy will notify the System Controller when he can no longer continue to do so.

 4. Procedures

 4.1 Planning in anticipation of a supply shortfall